Historical Accountability Student Research Externship

-The Historical Accountability Program hopes to expand its exploration of institutional issues of diversity and inclusion beyond Dartmouth College.
-We are looking for applications that indicate an interest in conducting some form of research related to inter-institutional issues of diversity and inclusion or unique perspectives about Dartmouth in the repositories of other institutions.
+The Historical Accountability Student Research Program hopes to expand its exploration of institutional issues of diversity and inclusion beyond Dartmouth College.
+We are looking for applications that indicate an interest in conducting some form of research related to inter-institutional issues of diversity and inclusion and/or unique perspectives about Dartmouth in the repositories of other institutions.

 During the length of your research period, you’ll pursue your own research interests related to institutional history using Rauner Special Collections Library and collections held by peer institutions.
 At the end of the externship period, the extern will present their work to the Dartmouth community with the expectation that further refinement of that work will lead to a formal piece of writing to be made accessible on this website.

-Historical Accountability Student Research Externs will receive a lump sum of $3,000, which includes a $1,000 research stipend and $2,000 for room and board.
+Historical Accountability Student Research Externs will receive a lump sum of $3,000, which includes a $1,000 research stipend and $2,000 for living expenses.
 Externs will be in frequent and regular residence at Rauner Library and the archives of their selected institution during their four-week period of research.
-The month will culminate in the creation of a formal piece of writing that makes substantive use of primary sources from Rauner and/or the selected institution’s repository.
+The month will culminate in the creation of a formal piece of writing that makes substantive use of primary sources consulted during the externship period.

 Externs will present the results of their project and discuss their research process at a public reception which will include a question-and-answer session.
-Because this is a full-time position, the extern may not be engaged in any other classes or programs during the four-week period.
+Because this is a time-intensive research opportunity, the extern may not be engaged in any other classes or programs during the four-week period.

-All externs will be selected on a competitive basis from applicants interested in conducting original research at Rauner Special Collections Library and other special collections repositories.
+All externs will be selected on a competitive basis from applicants interested in conducting original research at Rauner Special Collections Library and other institutional repositories.